Our Science – CIP Website

 - The Cellular Immunology Section (Dr. Joost Oppenheim) is studying the structure/function relationships of the family of chemoattractant cytokines.
 These investigators are investigating the role of chemokines in inflammation, immunity, and chemokine mimics such as defensins and autoantigens.
 They are also investigating the regulation of angiogenesis by chemokines and identifying chemokine inhibitors and immuno-regulatory molecules present in natural products.
 The investigators in this Section are also investigating the pathophysiological consequences of receptor cross-talk in regulating the functions of receptors for pain and chemokines.

-Dr. Li Yang (Head, TGFbeta, Inflammation and Tumor Microenvironment Section, Laboratory of Cancer Biology and Genetics, CCR) is investigating the mechanisms of tumor-host interaction underlying tumor initiation, invasion and metastasis, with the emphasis on the contribution of TGF-beta signaling and COX-2 pathway.
+Dr. Li Yang (Head, Tumor Microenvironment Section, Laboratory of Cancer Biology and Genetics, CCR) is investigating the mechanisms of tumor-host interaction underlying tumor initiation, invasion and metastasis, with the emphasis on the contribution of TGF-beta signaling and COX-2 pathway.

-CIP Frederick CCR Flow Cytometry Core - Kathleen Noer, Head
+CCR Flow Cytometry Facility at Frederick - Kathleen Noer, Head

 CIP Genetic Core Facility - Dr. Colm O'Huigin, Head